 Flaxseed consumption can contribute to excess copper intake

-Flaxseed oil does not have the significant B vitamin, fiber, lignan or heavy metal content of flaxseed.
+Flaxseed oil does not have the significant B vitamin, fiber, or lignan content of flaxseed.
 Instead, it incorporates concentrated levels of the omega-3 fatty acid ALA found in flaxseed.
+Refined cold pressed flaxseed oil has almost no heavy metal content.

 However, note that the conversion of ALA to EPA and DHA can be blocked in the presence of vegetable oils with high omega-6 fatty acid content (e.g., corn oil, safflower oil, soybean oil, and sunflower oil).
 Therefore, flaxseed and flaxseed oil should be consumed separately from such oils.

 Enterolactone has been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.
-Flaxseed itself has been shown to protect the lungs during radiotherapy for lung cancer without reducing the efficacy of the treatment.

 Flaxseed, flaxseed oil, and the lignan secoisolariciresinol each have been shown to reduce tumor size in combination with tamoxifen more than tamoxifen alone in animal models of breast cancer.